 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the operating parts.
 Your equipment tune-up should include a complete lubrication.

 - Pilot and gas pressure evaluation.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure when needed to restore these elements to manufacturer specifications.
+As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to return these elements to manufacturer specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Typically, furnace filters need to be replaced at least every three months, which can improve efficiency and prevent operational problems.
+Typically, furnace filters need to be changed at least every 90 days, which can improve efficiency and prevent operational problems.

 - Written assessment.
-Quality HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next 12 months.
-This important information can help you determine the current condition of your furnace and outline ways to lower your energy bills.
+Quality HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next 12 months.
+This valuable information can help you determine the current condition of your furnace and outline ways to lower your energy bills.

 Shift the thermostat to “on” from “auto” to force the fan to function.
-If the fan does come on, power is working right, but if it doesn’t, your furnace might not be receiving power.
+If the fan does come on, power is working right, but if it doesn’t, your furnace may not be getting power.